-- We’ve already delivered most of the major projects outlined in the current plan.
+- All but one of the major capital projects in the current plan are done or under construction.
 (See how investments have benefited San Franciscans over the years.)

-- Sales tax provides an important source of funding for projects that can support the city’s pandemic recovery and maintain or create jobs.
+- Sales tax provides an important source of funding for projects that can support the city’s economic recovery and maintain or create jobs.

 - San Francisco has new and emerging transportation priorities that are being developed by our countywide plan update, the San Francisco Transportation Plan 2050.

 - A new Transportation Expenditure Plan allows us to use sales tax as seed funding for planning and project development, and to serve as the local match needed to secure federal, state, and other grant funding.

 Making Sure A New Transportation Expenditure Plan Is Fair

 Sales taxes have regressive aspects.
 We plan to continue some of the policies from the existing half-cent sales tax that help advance equity to mitigate the regressivity, including:

 - Facilitating transparency and accountability in governance and administration, including reviewing all funding items with our Community Advisory Committee prior to consideration by the 11 members of the San Francisco Board of Supervisors, who sit as the Transportation Authority Board.